PsyTeachR/msc-data-skills/docs/01-intro.md

 ### Installing a package

 This is done using `install.packages()`.
-This is like installing an app on your smartphone: you only have to do it once and the app will remain installed until you remove it.For instance, if you want to use PokemonGo on your phone you install it once from the App Store or Play Store, and you don't have to re-install it each time you want to use it.Once you launch the app, it will run in the background until you close it or restart your phone.Likewise, when you install a package, the package will be available (but not *loaded*) every time you open up R.
+This is like installing an app on your smartphone: you only have to do it once and the app will remain installed until you remove it.For instance, if you want to use PokemonGo on your phone you install it once from the App Store or Play Store, and you don't have to re-install it each time you want to use it.
+Once you launch the app, it will run in the background until you close it or restart your phone.
+Likewise, when you install a package, the package will be available (but not *loaded*) every time you open up R.

 <div class="warning">
 <p>You may only be able to permanently install packages if you are using R on your own system; you may not be able to do this on public workstations because you will lack the appropriate privileges.</p>